-BMG 226 Transportation Management
+BMG 226 Transportation and Logistics

-Academic Reading and Writing Levels of 6 Level I Prerequisites: 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 In this course, students will develop knowledge, skills and comprehension of transportation and logistics management, since transportation expense often represents one of the largest single costs faced by a company.
 It will cover how transportation moves materials, products, information, and finances through the global supply chain, increases a company's competitive advantage, and differentiates an organization from the competition.
 Students will learn how to analyze a firm's supply chain, develop a broad transportation strategy, create a detailed implementation plan, and then evaluate the results to make further improvements.
+The title of this course was previously Transportation Management.

-BMG 227 Purchasing and Supply Management
+BMG 228 Purchasing and Inventory Control

-Academic Reading and Writing Levels of 6 Level I Prerequisites: 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours